disarm-platform/docs/app-v2/plan.md

 ![](../.gitbook/assets/app-image53.png)

+## Creating plan by clicking areas
 When areas are selected/clicked they also change color to indicate to the user they are in the plan being created.
 The user can select as many areas as they want

 ![](../.gitbook/assets/app-image108.png)

+## Creating plan by drawing a polygon
 The user can also create a plan by drawing a polygon around the area they want to be to in the plan.
 This can be don by clicking on the small square icon on the right of the map area.
 If you hover over the icone a tooltip is displayed showing its name \(Polygon too\(p\)\)

 ![](../.gitbook/assets/app-image78.png)